edaustin/PM2/README.md

 Bugs probably there but I think have ironed out most of them.

-TODO: Needs a huge cleanup of the Scala/Java to follow common OOP idoms.
+TODO: Needs a huge cleanup of the Scala/Java to follow common OOP idioms.
 Likely subtype polymorphism and coding to interfaces would be the first major change coupled with proper variable scoping both in class and methods.

 Versions: final val VERSION:String = "Pro" can be changed in PrimaryActivity to switch versions to a "lite" version.